bertmelis/VitoWiFi/README.md

 # VitoWiFi

-Library for ESP8266 to communicate with Viessmann systems using a (DIY) serial optolink.
+Library for ESP32, ESP8266 and Linux to communicate with Viessmann systems using a (DIY) serial optolink.

 Based on the fantastic work on [openv](https://github.com/openv/openv/wiki).